 Current Services Estimates.
-This chapter presents estimates of what receipts, outlays, and the deficit would be if current policies remained in effect, consistent with the baseline rules in the Balanced Budget and Emergency Deficit Control Act of 1985 (BBEDCA).
+This chapter discusses the conceptual basis of the Budget's current services, or "baseline," estimates, which are generally consistent with the baseline rules in the Balanced Budget and Emergency Deficit Control Act of 1985 (BBEDCA).
+The chapter presents estimates of receipts, outlays, and the deficit under this baseline.
 Two detailed tables addressing factors that affect the baseline and providing details of baseline budget authority and outlays are available at the Internet address cited above and on the Budget CD-ROM.